subha5hree/HR-Analysis-Dashboard/README.md

 - 📊 Power BI Desktop – Main data visualization platform used for report creation.
 - 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.
 - 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.
-- 📝 Data Modeling – Relationships established among tables (resorts, snow, and data_dictionary) to enable cross-filtering and aggregation.
+- 📝 Data Modeling – Relationships established among tables to enable cross-filtering and aggregation.
 - 📁 File Format – .pbit for development and .png for dashboard previews.
 ## Data Source:
 kaggele